halunka/sanskrit/README.md

 Super awesome thingy!
 With pictures!
 Also SVG!

 ## TODO
+* line heights should not apply to first... or something... talk to colin
 * not updating x-axis of text when moving image underneith and then above again
   - Seems to come from preact. prop is updating but dom isn't
 * add placeholder for empty slots